Jerzy Sadek

 Jerzy Mirosław Sadek (13 January 1942 – 4 November 2015) was a Polish footballer who played as a striker.

 Career

 Born in Radomsko, Sadek played for ŁKS Łódź, Sparta Rotterdam and Haarlem.
+With 102 goals, he is the top league goalscorer in ŁKS' history.

-He also played for the Polish national team, scoring 6 goals in 18 appearances between 1965 and 1971.
+He also played for the Poland national team, scoring 6 goals in 18 appearances between 1965 and 1971.

 Later life and death

 He retired to Żyrardów, where he died.